The Fine Print

 Questions to ask us: Given my financial situation, should I choose an investment advisory service?
 Why or why not?
 How will you choose investments to recommend to me?
 What is your relevant experience, including your licenses, education and other qualifications?
 What do these qualifications mean?

 What investment services and advice can you provide me?
 Our firm primarily offers financial planning services where depending on your needs we assess your financial goals and provide guidance to meet and exceed them, as well as portfolio design and asset allocation, risk tolerance, investment management, cash flow and expense planning, debt management and planning, employee benefits planning, employer stock plan analysis, retirement planning, education planning, risk management and insurance planning, estate planning and beneficiary, income tax planning, trust planning, small business planning, and small business retirement plans.
 For clients for whom we manage assets, our firm has discretionary management without any material limitations although we work with our clients on establishing low cost, diversified portfolios aligned with the client’s long term goals.
-Our firm does not have a minimum account size.
+Our firm does have a $500 minimum for any investment account.
 Please also see our Form ADV Part 2A (“Brochure”), specifically Items 4 & 7.

 Item 3: Fees, Costs, Conflicts and Standard of Conduct